MikeMitterer/dart-material-design-lite/README.md

-# Web Starter Kit - Material Design
+# Web Starter Kit - Material Design Light

 A port of Googles Web Starter Kit (Material branch) to Dart<br>
 You can find the original version here on [GitHub][wskmaterial].